louhao088088/socks5/README.md

 # Simple Proxy Server

-## Task Requirements

-Implement a simple proxy server using the SOCKS5 protocol.
-You only need to support the `CMD CONNECT` (to establish a TCP connection).
+This is a simple proxy server using the SOCKS5 protocol.

+Only  support the `CMD CONNECT` (to establish a TCP connection).
 Authentication is not required (for `AUTH`, only supporting method `0` is necessary).

+## Structure

+There are two code which has completed the function,which is socks.go and main.go.
+There are can be standalone

 ## Local Testing